carlosedp/riscv-bringup/Readme.md

 ## Docker and pre-reqs

-To build a complete container environment, check the [build-docker-env.md](build-docker-env.md) document.
+To build a complete Docker container stack, check the [build-docker-env.md](build-docker-env.md) document.

+Downloads for prebuilt packages are available on <https://github.com/carlosedp/riscv-bringup/releases>.

 ### Libseccomp